Pennsylvania · Updated 2026-05-17

 What Pennsylvania notaries actually do

 Pennsylvania notaries perform acknowledgments, jurats, oaths, copy certifications, and protests.
 PA's RULONA framework is one of the most comprehensive in the country, with detailed rules for both traditional and electronic notarization.
 The Philadelphia and Pittsburgh metros drive most demand.
-Pennsylvania authorizes Remote Electronic Notarization (REN) under separate registration, with strong adoption in real estate and legal services.
+Pennsylvania separately authorizes electronic and remote notarization under Department of State registration, with strong adoption in real estate and legal services.

 05 · Income